muhammad-fahd/TicTacToe/README.md

 # TicTacToe

-This project is developed by fahd
+This TicTacToe game is developed using SignalR and ASP.NET MVC.
+There are some unit test as well.